wordpress-mobile/test-cases/test-cases/gutenberg/spacer.md

 -   Add a `Spacer` block
 -   Check if `Spacer` block is rendered with default height of `100px`
--   Expect text input value is rounded to `500px` after type greater value
+-   Expect text input value is rounded to `500px` after typing greater value
--   Expect text input value is rounded to `20px` after type lower value
+-   Expect text input value is rounded to `20px` after typing lower value
 -   Change text input value under `Spacer` settings to e.g. `300px`
 -   Switch to HTML mode
 -   Expect height to be `300px` in `Spacer` style: